The Secrets Behind Explainer Video Pricing

 Uniqueness

-custom animation
+animation team

 The character must be original.
 If it looks like an already existing design (like the Simpsons or Family Guy, for example), it won’t work.